-Bobbie Bhambree is the Founder & Director of DogCentric Training & Behavior.
-Bobbie is a Certified Professional Dog Trainer (CPDT), member of the International Association of Animal Behavior Consultants (IAABC), member of the Association of Pet Dog Trainers (APDT) as a trainer and behavior consultant, and licensed trainer of the Victoria Stilwell Positively Dog Training Team (VSPDT).
-Bobbie has trained dogs professionally for over a decade.
-Her background in psychology enables her to empathize with the needs of the human component of the human-animal bond.
+Bobbie Bhambree is a dog trainer, a dog behavior consultant, and an agility competitor with over fifteen years’ experience in dog training and behavior.
+Bobbie is the Founder & Director of DogCentric Training & Behavior, a Certified Professional Dog Trainer (CPDT), a member of the International Association of Animal Behavior Consultants (IAABC), member of the Association of Professional Dog Trainers (APDT), and a Certified Victoria Stilwell Positively Dog Trainer (VSPDT).
+Bobbie is on the faculty of an online school, Agility University.
+Her classes focus on the behavior aspect of the dog performance sport

-Bobbie has written for various publications covering topics on dog training, behavior, and competition agility.
-In addition to running her own dog training and consulting business, Bobbie was employed for close to two years as a pet behavior counselor with the ASPCA Animal Behavior Center.
-There she implemented behavior modification programs for dogs surrendered by the public as well as those seized by Humane Law Enforcement, as seen on the Animal Planet television show Animal Precinct.
+Bobbie started her dog training career in 2003 as a pet behavior counselor with the ASPCA Animal Behavior Center.
+She worked under the direction of Dr. Pamela Reid, PhD CAAB.
+This was Bobbie’s first shelter experience.
+There she implemented behavior modification programs for dogs surrendered by the public as well as those seized by Humane Law Enforcement.
 She also evaluated, trained and rehabilitated these shelter dogs.
 Bobbie also consulted with prospective adopters, trained staff and volunteers, assisted with cases in the Behavior Clinic and collected data on the long-term effectiveness of behavior modification programs for shelter dogs.
-Bobbie is continues to work with various shelters and rescue groups as a shelter consultant, including the New Rochelle Humane Society for the past 8 years.
-There she develops and implements behavior programs, evaluates dogs, trains staff and volunteers, and meets with potential adopters.
-Bobbie continues to consult for the ASPCA locally and around the country, working closely with the Anti-Cruelty Behavior Team.
+The years she spent at the ASPCA formed the foundation for the work she continues to do in animal welfare.

-Bobbie fell into the field of dog training like many other trainers: she adopted a difficult dog.
-Claire, a Staffordshire bull terrier mix, proved to have a very strong personality with a reputation that preceded her because of her pit bull status.
+Bobbie fell into the field of dog training like many other trainers: She adopted a difficult dog.
+Claire, a Staffordshire bull terrier mix, proved to have a very strong personality and a high energy level.
 Everything Bobbie learned about training at that time was through self-education through books and seminars, trial and error, and lots of advice from different people.
-Bobbie bumbled her way through the early years with Claire, but over time the information all gelled together, helping to develop a close, respectful and meaningful relationship that lasted 11 years until Claire’s passing.
+Bobbie bumbled her way through the early years with Claire, but over time the information all gelled together, helping her and Claire to develop a close, respectful and meaningful relationship that lasted 11 years, until Claire’s passing.
 Bobbie's passion for shelter and rescue work, education and awareness about pit bulls, and ending pit bull fighting rings roots from her experiences with Claire during her lifetime.
-Formerly married, Bobbie and her ex-husband had 7 beautiful dogs, living together in harmony for several years.
-5 of those 7 dogs were pit bull and pit bull mixes.
-Bobbie is currently working on a book to celebrate Claire and the breed in general.

 Bobbie's background in psychology and training in communication and leadership skills allows her to empathize with the clients' needs, as well as utilize various learning theories in training and behavior cases.
 Her training also helps her better understand the dynamics of the relationship between the owner and dog, and the relationships among the various family members of the household.

 Bobbie continues her education in training and behavior modification by regularly attending seminars hosted by world-renowned Dog Trainers and Certified Applied Animal Behaviorists.
-As part of staying current, Bobbie is in regular communication with trainer colleagues to share resources and support one another with cases, often collaborating on projects and community outreach.
+Bobbie is in regular communication with other to share resources and support one another with cases, as well as collaborating on projects and community outreach.

-Bobbie is an avid yoga practitioner, writes as a hobby, is completely addicted to agility, hikes regularly, and STILL is a huge fan of "Sex and the City."
+In her personal life, Bobbie is an avid yoga practitioner, writes as a hobby, is completely addicted to agility, hikes regularly, and is STILL a huge fan of "Sex and the City."
 Bobbie's claim to fame: she held the record for race-walking at her high school in New Rochelle, NY for almost a decade.
 She came in second place in New York State and fifth place in the nation in 1995.
-Bobbie currently shares her life with her very supportive husband and three dogs.
+Bobbie currently shares her life with five dogs and very her supportive husband in Oakland, NJ.